 What is Twitter Analytics?

-Twitter Analytics is a built-in platform on the site which enables you to analyse your tweets, understand your followers and crucially, determine how the content you’re sharing is helping to grow your business.
+A built-in platform on the site which offers free Twitter analytics, this function enables you to analyse your tweets, understand your followers and crucially, determine how the content you’re sharing is helping to grow your business.

 Through the dashboard you’ll be able to access high-level statistics including: